 Pursuant to the OSA, Servco's operating costs are paid entirely by LIPA, and therefore, PSEG LI's risk is limited related to the activities of Servco.
 PSEG LI has no current obligation to provide direct financial support to Servco.
 In addition to payment of Servco's operating costs as provided for in the OSA, PSEG LI receives an annual contract management fee.
-PSEG LI's annual contractual management fee, in certain situations, could be partially offset by Servco's annual storm costs not approved by the Federal Emergency Management Agency, limited contingent liabilities and penalties for failing to meet certain performance metrics.
+PSEG LI's annual contractual contract management fee, in certain situations, could be partially offset by Servco's annual storm costs not approved that are denied reimbursement by the Federal Emergency Management Agency, limited contingent liabilities and penalties for failing to meet certain performance metrics.

 For transactions in which Servco acts as principal and controls the services provided to LIPA, such as transactions with its employees for labor and labor-related activities, including pension and OPEB-related transactions, Servco records revenues and the related pass-through expenditures separately in Operating Revenues and Operation and Maintenance (O&M) Expense, respectively.
-Servco recorded \$140 million and \$137 million for the three months ended September 30, 2023 and 2022, respectively, and \$397 million and \$389 million for the nine months ended September 30, 2023 and 2022, respectively, of O&M costs, the full reimbursement of which was reflected in Operating Revenues.
+Servco recorded \$140 million \$150 million and \$137 million \$128 million for the three months ended September 30, 2023 March 31, 2024 and 2022, respectively, and \$397 million and \$389 million for the nine months ended September 30, 2023 and 2022, 2023, respectively, of O&M costs, Expense, the full reimbursement of which was reflected in Operating Revenues.
 For transactions in which Servco acts as an agent for LIPA, it records revenues and the related expenses on a net basis, resulting in no impact on PSEG's Condensed Consolidated Statement of Operations.

-Note 5.
+Note 5.4.
 Rate Filings

-This Note should be read in conjunction with Note 7.
-Regulatory Assets and Liabilities to the Consolidated Financial Statements in the Annual Report on Form 10-K for the year ended December 31, 2022.
+This Note should be read in conjunction with Note 7.6.
+Regulatory Assets and Liabilities to the Consolidated Financial Statements in the Annual Report on Form 10-K for the year ended December 31, 2022 December 31, 2023.